mattermost/docs/source/install/prod-windows-2012.rst

 ----------------------------

 1. Set up 3 machines with any edition of Windows Server 2012+ (except core) with 2GB of RAM or more.
-The servers will be used for the Web Proxy & SSL Termination, Mattermost, and Database.
+The servers will be used for the Web Proxy and SSL Termination, Mattermost, and Database.
 The screenshots used in this guide are from Microsoft Server 2012, but similar steps should work for other versions.

    -  **Optional:** You can also use a single machine for all 3